peterpalmer05/Gas_Collectior/Readme.md

 ## running the tests

-Run "make -f d4_mf" into the terminal and after the executable is made, run "./d4" in terminal with you "gasstations.txt" in the same directory.
+Run "make -f d4_mf" into the terminal and after the executable is made, run "./d4" in terminal with your "gasstations.txt" in the same directory.

 # Deployment